Don-promzzy/My-startup-landing-page/README.md

 ## Acknowledgements
 Special thanks to my mentor, Andrei Neagoie, The Founder & Lead Instructor of Zero To Mastery, for his guidance and support throughout the development process.

-We appreciate your interest in our startup!
+I appreciate your interest in my startup!
 Happy coding!